 What I offer is a page where everybody who wants to learn and develop is welcomed.
 I don’t like elitism in movement.
 I plan to demystify many topics in the movement culture to bring them to the people who need it the most.
 Who cares about what we know if it is of no use to others?
 I was not a gymnast nor a weightlifter, and have never been gifted in flexibility or strength (just in endurance), but I can now speak from a place of being self-taught, committed to hard but also intelligent work, understanding both the theory and the practice but, above all, coming from a deep desire to help anyone that I can to the best of my ability.
 I live in a country with a history of violence, and my movement approach is not untouched by this worry.

 I also have a Meditation section where I focus on everything that needs to happen for human beings to rediscover love.
-I play the guitar, bass and some piano, study law with psychology, have an easier time expressing myself through writing than talking, love history and philosophy, are passionated about learning and sharing, care about social service and meditation, the outer and the inner world, and I am sure time will reunite all of these broken aspects of myself into something unique and of value to others.
+I play the guitar, bass and some piano, study law with psychology, love history and philosophy, are passionated about learning and sharing, care about social service and meditation, the outer and the inner world, and I am sure time will reunite all of these broken aspects of myself into something unique and of value to others.